-During the design and development phase, Phillippe partnered with with one of the most respected aeronautical colleges.
-ENSICA, under the direction of Jean Poulain.
+During the design and development phase, Phillippe partnered with with one of the most respected aeronautical colleges – ENSICA, under the direction of Jean Poulain.
 This partnership enabled detailed professional studies to be made of structural elements and optimisation of flight performance.

 Since then over a further 1300 Skyranger series aircraft have been produced, bring total production to over 1500.
 The Skyranger proving extremely popular in Europe, USA, South America, Australia, and many other parts of the globe.

 The UK connection is provided by Flylight Airsports Ltd, who recognised the potential market for the Skyranger in the UK.
 In partnership with BestOff, Flylight put the Skyranger through the tough UK certification system, and several changes and improvements were incorporated during the process.
 The first kits were delivered to UK customers in 2003.
-The Skyranger was extremely well received in the UK, rapidly becoming a best seller, and now has the prestige of being the most numerous three axis microlight type on the UK register.
+The Skyranger was extremely well received in the UK, rapidly becoming a best seller, and now has the prestige of being the most numerous fixedwing microlight type on the UK register.

 The first variant in the UK was the Skyranger ‘classic’, initially certified with the Rotax 912 80hp engine option.
 The range of approved engines was then expanded to include the 65hp Rotax 582 two stroke, 85hp jabiru2200, and the 100hp Rotax 912ULS.

 This was followed by the introduction of the Skyranger Swift model.
 The Swift shares the same fuselage design with the Skyranger classic, but features a shorter wingspan.
-This takes advantage of the 80hp and up engine options, and delivers higher cruise speeds. at the same time as the introduction of the Swift, several other improvements were introduced to the range, including the more durable Xlam covering option, and upgraded interior options.
+This takes advantage of the 80hp and above engine options, and delivers higher cruise speeds.
+At the same time as the introduction of the Swift, several other improvements were introduced to the range, including the more durable Xlam covering option, and upgraded interior options.

 The Swift2 and Nynja now form the current range with standard engine options rationalised to the Rotax 912UL (80hp) and 912ULS (100hp).

-Not confined to operation within the Microlight category both Nynja and Swift 2 have LS varients with small detail changes that allow them to be operated in the light aircraft category with increased maximum takeoff weights and load carrying capability.
+Not confined to operation within the Microlight category both Nynja and Swift 2 have LS variants with small detail changes that allow them to be operated in the light aircraft category with increased maximum takeoff weights and load carrying capability.